 We will first present results substantiating the comparability of our conditions, and then results obtained from quantitative analyses of the design products and post-tests.
-Due to assumed interdependence of students working in one dyad, we determined dyads as the unit of analysis and used data aggregated within dyads (cf. Kenny, Kashy & Cook, 2006).
+Due to assumed interdependence of students working in one dyad, we determined dyads as the unit of analysis and used data aggregated within dyads (cf. Kenny, Kashy, & Cook, 2006).
 The level of significance for all analyses was set to .05.

-Comparability of the conditions: 2 x 2 between subjects ANOVAs with the factors Guidance and Video Tool revealed no significant differences between the conditions concerning participants' age, prior experience with computers in general and video software in particular, their history grade, or their dispositional interest in history (all p > .10).
-The dyads also did not differ significantly between conditions concerning withingroup composition related to age, gender, prior knowledge, history grade, or historical interest (all p > .10).
+Comparability of the conditions: 2×2 between subjects ANOVAs with the factors Guidance and Video Tool revealed no significant differences between the conditions concerning participants' age, prior experience with computers in general and video software in particular, their History grade, or their dispositional interest in History (all p > .10).
+The dyads also did not differ significantly between conditions concerning within-group composition related to age, gender, prior knowledge, History grade, or historical interest (all p > .10).
 In addition, student dyads did not differ in their appraisal of the task, the appraisal of their teamwork or the amount of invested mental effort during task work (all p > .10), indicating that the participants' overall positive attitudes towards task and performance were similarly high in the four conditions.
 In sum, the conditions can be considered comparable.
-However, historical knowledge showed a marginally significant interaction, F(1, 68) = 3.86, p = .05, partial $\eta^2 = .05$, showing that for students working with WebDIVER, those participating in the cognitive design-related guidance condition scored higher on the pretest (M = 10.23, SD = 2.55) than students in the social interaction-related condition (M = 8.22, SD = 2.20), t(34) = 2.53, p = .02.
+However, historical knowledge showed a marginally significant interaction, F(1, 68) = 3.86, p = .05, partial $\eta^2 = .05$, showing that for students working with WebDIVER, those participating in the cognitive design-related guidance condition scored higher on the pre-test (M = 10.23, SD = 2.55) than students in the social interaction-related condition (M = 8.22, SD = 2.20), t(34) = 2.53, p = .02.
 For students working with Asterpix, there were no significant differences.
-All ANOVAs reported here were also run as ANCOVAs controlling for interest in history and prior knowledge, and they are reported when they show different results.
+All ANOVAs reported here were also run as ANCOVAs controlling for interest in History and prior knowledge, and they are reported when they show different results.

-Manipulation Check: The means and standard deviations of students' choices in the question tapping their understanding of the task are shown in Table 1.
-An ANOVA revealed no significant difference between conditions concerning their scores in "design task" characteristics, Fs < 1, ns, but a significant difference for the "social task" characteristics for the factor Guidance, F(1, 68) = 15.51, p < .001, partial $\eta^2 = .19$.
-More "social task" items were chosen by students who had received social interaction-related guidance than by students who had received cognitive task-related design guidance.
-Our text-based implementation of guidance by task instructions can thus be considered effective for eliciting the students' awareness of the design problem in all conditions and the students' increased awareness of the social demands of the collaborative design task in the social interaction-related conditions.
+Manipulation check: An ANOVA revealed no significant difference between conditions concerning their scores in design task characteristics, Fs < 1, ns, but a significant difference for the social task characteristics for the factor Guidance, F(1, 68) = 15.51, p < .001, partial $\eta^2 = .19$.
+More social task items were chosen by students who had received social interaction-related guidance than by students who had received cognitive task-related design guidance.
+Our text-based implementation of guidance by task instructions can thus be considered effective for eliciting the students' awareness of the design problem in all conditions and the students' increased awareness of the social demands of the collaborative design task in the social interactionrelated conditions.